Menu

 MARCH IS WOMEN'S HISTORY MONTH

-THE AFRICAN AMERICAN HERITAGE SOCIETY READERS ENSEMBLE
+THE AFRICAN AMERICAN HERITAGE SOCIETY READERS' ENSEMBLE

 will perform at the BOOKS BY THE BAY 1st Annual Book Festival

-Join us on Saturday, March 23, 2024 at 12 noon at Museum Plaza, 120 Church Street, Downtown Historic District, to support the Society's Readers Ensemble!
+Join us on Saturday, March 23, 2024 at 12 noon at Museum Plaza, 120 Church Street, Downtown Historic District, to support the Society's Readers' Ensemble!

-Our esteemed readers will be theatrically reading stories and poems from our “When Black Folks Was Colored” book series, which spans 6 volumes and from "Images in Black- A Pictorial History of Black Pensacola" Volumes 1 and 2.
-The books will be available for purchase from 10AM to 4PM at the Heritage Society Gallery, located across the street from the venue at 200 Church Street, Downtown Historic District.
+Our esteemed readers will theatrically read stories and poems from our “When Black Folks Was Colored” book series, which spans 6 volumes, and from "Images in Black- A Pictorial History of Black Pensacola," Volumes 1 and 2.
+The books will be available for purchase from 1PM to 4PM at the Heritage Society Gallery, located across the street from the venue at 200 Church Street, Downtown Historic District.

 This event is funded in part by Florida Humanities with funds from the National Endowment for the Humanities.